Frext/Zigzag-Clone/README.md

 Welcome.

-You can download the game in the ReleaseBuild folder.
+You can download the game from the "ReleaseBuild" folder.

 - https://github.com/Frext/Zigzag-Clone/tree/main/ReleaseBuild